ArthurDias01/ArthurDias01/README.md

 - 💞️ I’m looking to collaborate on ...(TypeScript, ReactJS, React-Native, NodeJS, NestJS)

 Someone who has started programming with Fortran (2010) for Aerospace engineering, passed by MATLAB (C/C++) programming languages creating tools on overall day-to-day engineering then during pandemics fell in love for app development for web/mobile/data management.
+I love solving problems that's my way to go!

 ## 🛠 &nbsp;Tech Stack